Paramorpha marginata

 Paramorpha marginata is a species of moth in the family Carposinidae.
 It is endemic to New Zealand and has been observed in the northern parts of the North Island.
+Adults are on the wing in September, December and January.
 It has been observed in the canopy of kanuka forest and has been collected and reared from leaf litter beneath Leucopogon fasciculatus.
 It is regarded as a rarely recorded species.